 We are involved, from time to time, in various environmental, contractual, product liability, patent (or intellectual property), employment and other claims and disputes incidental to our business.
-See Note 11 to our Consolidated Financial Statements.
-We currently believe the disposition of all claims and disputes, individually or in the aggregate, should not have a material adverse effect on our consolidated financial condition, results of operations or liquidity.
+In addition to the information included below, see Note 11 to our Consolidated Financial Statements.